core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * If secure group communication with Group OSCORE is used (see {{chap-oscore}}), each server is able to determine that each received copy of the group request is in fact originated by the same client.
 In particular, each server is able to determine that all such received requests are copies of exactly the same group request.

-   Consistently, each server S accepts only the first copy of the group request received from one of the proxies, say P, while discarding as replay any later copies received from any other proxy.
+   As a result, each server S accepts only the first copy of the group request received from one of the proxies, say P, while discarding as replay any later copies received from any other proxy.

    After that, the server S can reply to the accepted request with multiple responses over time (see {{sec-request-response-multi}}).
 All those responses are sent to the same proxy P that forwarded the only accepted request, and that in turn relays those responses to the client.